Let’s take a trip down memory lane for a moment and remember a time you were given a task you didn’t understand.

 Let’s be honest.
 It’s popular to demonize social media but the truth isn’t so black and white.

-For every account promoting distorted body image and negative self-talk, there’s another tackling those issues head on.
-These influencers use their platform for good to encourage their followers with healthy tools and habits to build healthy self-esteem and positive self-talk.
+For every account promoting distorted body image and negative self-talk, there’s another tackling those issues head-on.
+These influencers use their platform for good to encourage their followers with tools and habits to build healthy self-esteem and positive self-talk.

-Imagine the positive impact of helping your kid discover these accounts!
-With the reach of social media, it’s never been easier to find like minded people so help your kid connect with these encouraging communities.
+Imagine the impact of helping your kid discover these accounts!
+With the reach of social media, it’s never been easier to find like-minded people so help your kid connect with these encouraging communities and build positive relationships.

 2) Use the “unfollow” button.
 A lot.

 Let’s face it.
 There are probably accounts you follow on social media that always make you feel yucky.
-Maybe you feel:
+Maybe you experience:

-guilty for not living up to some kind of standard.
+negative self-talk for not living up to "the standard".

-Now if you experience this on social media, you can safely bet your kid does too.
+Now if you experience this on social media, you can bet your kid does too.

 That means it’s time to discover the power of the “unfollow” button!
-As a parent, imagine the power of training your kid to recognize when certain accounts always spark negative feelings.
+As a parent, imagine the power of training your kid to recognize when certain accounts always spark lower self-esteem.
 As you teach them to notice those feelings, empower them to protect their emotional and mental health.
 It’s as simple as clicking “unfollow” and removing those negative influences from their social media experience.

 Now, let’s chat about offline tools to use.

 Sounds easy, right?
-You’ve probably heard that giving your kid enough affirmation and validation will teach them self-confidence.
+You’ve probably thought that giving your kid enough affirmation and validation will teach them self-esteem.

 Well, the truth is more complicated.
-It turns out that experts say loading your kid with compliments may actually hurt them in the long run.
+Experts say loading your kid with compliments may actually hurt them in the long run.
 So what do you do?

 Nurture your kid’s sense of self-efficacy.